LonghaoQian/ARdronePIDOptiTrack/README.md

 $ catkin_make

-Steps for settiing up the connections:
+Steps for settiing up the wireless connections:

 1. Connect the battery of the ARdrone, connect computer to the ARdrone wifi

-2. Power up OptiTrack system, open Tracking Tools
+2. Power up the OptiTrack system, and open Motive

-3. In Tracking Tools, define the trackable as ARdrone
+3. In Motive, define the trackable as ARdrone

 4. Turn on the OpTiTrack to stream vrpn data.

 On Windows Machine(Computer Connected to OptiTrack):

-local interface 169.254.1.1
+Data Stream IP: 192.168.1.230

 check VRPN Streaming Engine-> broadcast Frame Data, check stream vrpn on port 3883

-check Trackd Stream Frame Data

 Steps for launching the package: